 - Faculty of Arts (students are encouraged to contact the faculty and ask to speak to a Program Adviser)

 - Faculty of the Professions

 Indigenous students are encouraged to contact the Student Support Officer at Wirltu Yarlu on 8313 3623 who can provide assistance with a study plan, a free tutoring service or counselling on any personal matters that may impact on their academic success.
 Student Support Officers can also provide assistance with a submission in response to a Show Cause Notification letter.
-Students can access the Wirltu Yarlu Student Support page for more information.
+Access the Wirltu Yarlu student support page for more information.

-International students, in addition to contacting their Faculty, are advised to speak to staff in International Student Support regarding their current student visa.
-They are also encouraged to access the support services for international students found on the International Student Support website.
+International students, in addition to contacting their faculty, are advised to speak to staff in International Student Support regarding their current student visa.
+Access support services for international students on the International Student Support website.

 It applies to all students who are enrolled in a University of Adelaide course or courses which can or do form part of a University of Adelaide coursework program.

 Modified Arrangements for Coursework Assessment Policy and Procedures